Mikhak90/Sample-Code-for-Test/README.md

 ### Merge Sort
 It divides the unsorted list to sort them and then merges the sorted sublists.
 It has a time complexity of O(n log n).

+### Selection Sort
+Selection sort repeatedly selects the minimum element from an unsorted part of the list and moves it to the beginning of the sorted list.
+Its time complexity is O(n^2).